LOT 917 Lee Man Fong Catalogue: Modern and Contemporary Southeast Asian Art

 IMPORTANT NOTICE :

 Kindly note that the Auctioneer will conduct the auction LIVE in the Sale Room.
-To comply with venue's Health Regulations, bidders are encouraged to register for phone bidding or putting absentee/written bid.
+However, if you are unable to attend the event, you are encouraged to register for phone bidding or putting absentee/written bid.
 You can also register to participate live on www.invaluable.com.
-Bidding will be carried out in Singapore Dollars.
-Any other currencies shown is just for reference only.

-FOR THIS PARTICULAR SALE, ONE LARASATI ARTS WILL NOT CHARGE AN ADDITIONAL ON-LINE COMMISSION.
+FOR THIS PARTICULAR SALE, LARASATI WILL NOT CHARGE AN ADDITIONAL ON-LINE COMMISSION.
 PREMIUM IS 22% ON FINAL HAMMER PRICE.

 How To Bid